tchajed/thesis/3-goose.md

 sub-expression to a variable has little impact on proofs, since it just adds one more pure step.

-_a little too much detail for high-level overview_ This one-to-one correspondence does not support mutual recursion between Go functions, and additionally requires the translation to be in the right order.
-The subtlety here is that definition management in Go, as in most imperative languages, conceptually treats all top-level definitions as simultaneous, whereas Coq processes definitions sequentially.
-Using Coq definition management to model Go definition management imposes a limitation compared to Go, but is much simpler to work with compared to modeling a Go package as a set of mutually recursive definitions.
-In such a model it would be necessary to first give specifications to every definition that may be assumed by other proofs, and to ensure the proof isn't circular each function would have to be proven in some order that only assumes previous results.

 ## Supported and unsupported features

 Each function is translated to a single Coq definition, which is a GooseLang